-Negative control Talk about negative control and find an exemple for our use case.
+Negative control Talk about negative control and find an example for our use case.

 Use case on MIMIC-IV

 2.1 Data description

 2.2 Defining the population, intervention, control and outcomes

 P: The population of interest is defined as patient aged over 18, hospitalized in ICU with a billing diagnoses of stroke or TIA (ICD9 codes 430-439) as main diagnosis which have at least 24 hours of observation.
 We hypothetize that there is no missing stroke billing code, at least no missingness associated to the treatment.
 This assumption is equivalent to say that wheras a patient with stroke has a brain imaging or not, it will be coded with TIA/stroke.